-"Ecolabelling" is a voluntary method of environmental performance certification and labelling that is practised around the world.
-An ecolabel identifies products or services proven environmentally preferable overall, within a specific product or service category.
-GEN members operate some of the world's strongest ecolabels.
-There are different classifications of label, as listed below.
+Ecolabelling is a voluntary method of environmental performance certification and labelling that is practised around the world.
+An ecolabel identifies products or services proven to be environmentally preferable within a specific category.

-In contrast to "green" symbols, or claim statements developed by manufacturers and service providers, the most credible labels are awarded by an impartial third party for specific products or services that have been independently determined to meet transparent environmental leadership criteria, based on life-cycle considerations.
+In contrast to arbitrary "green" symbols or claims made by providers, GEN members offer credible labels certified by an impartial third party for products or services that have been independently determined to meet transparent environmental leadership criteria based on life cycle considerations.

 A GEN member ecolabel on a product or service means it is certified against a science-based standard.
 Requirements and product categories can differ but all standards address multiple environmental and health issues which can include toxicity, air quality, energy and water use, recyclability, use of natural resources, and other areas of concern.